awsdocs/amazon-connect-admin-guide/doc_source/claim-phone-number.md

 1. Choose **Claim a number**\.
 You can choose a toll free number or a Direct Inward Dialing \(DID\) number\.
 **Note**
-Use the [Amazon Connect service limits increase form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-connect) for these situations:
+Use the [Amazon Connect service quotas increase form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-connect) for these situations:
 If you select a country, but there are no numbers displayed for that country, you can request additional numbers for the country\.
 If you want to request a specific area code or prefix that you don't see listed\.
 We'll try to accommodate your request\.